 - Long-term strategic advantage

 - Competitive edge over market rivals

 - The ability to charge higher prices

-Research shows that when small businesses innovate, they experience increased productivity, potential growth, and general sustainability.
+Research shows that when small business innovate, they experience increased productivity, potential growth and general sustainability.
 In some economic sectors, the proportion of innovative SMEs exceeds that of large companies; more than 20% of UK firms filing patents are small businesses.

 When confronted with serious structural or technological changes, the evolution of markets is constrained by innovation.
 Global strategic direction, the enlargement of the external environment, and the acquisition of international customers are positive factors in the quest for innovation.